analogdevicesinc/msdk/Libraries/CLI/README.md

 A command-line interface or command language interpreter (CLI), also known as command-line user interface, console user interface, and character user interface (CUI), is a means of interacting with an embedded system where the user (or client) issues commands to the program in the form of successive lines of text (command lines).

-This library provides an extensible command processor on device to:
+This library provides an extensible command processor to:
 * Allow developers to get diagnostics and change device parameters interactively
 * Easily automate testing of the device, through PC-side scripting